 Memorable Manitobans: William Edward “Bill” Morriss (1919-2003)

-Born at Winnipeg in 1919, the fourth son of Howard Joseph Morriss and Mary Ann Alexander, after graduating from high school in 1936 he worked as an accountant until enlisting in the Canadian Army in 1940 and transferred to the Royal Canadian Air Force in 1941.
+Born at Winnipeg on 5 April 1919, fourth son of Howard Joseph Morriss (1873-1924) and Mary Ann Alexander (c1876-1968), after graduating from high school in 1936 he worked as an accountant until enlisting in the Canadian Army in 1940 and transferred to the Royal Canadian Air Force in 1941.
 He served in coastal, bomber and transport commands in Alaska and Europe.

 He joined the Winnipeg Free Press as an artist in 1946, but after less than a week was asked to fill in for a reporter and never returned to the art department.
 In 1952 he left to work with Winnipeg Metropolitan Civil Defence where he completed the first civil defence evacuation plan in Canada.
 In 1955, he joined Ladco, a Winnipeg land development company, and became Manager a year later.
 In 1962 he returned to the Free Press, where he covered the Legislature and provincial and federal election campaigns.
 He became President of the Legislative Press Gallery and was active in the Winnipeg Press Club, serving as its President in 1965.